MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 ## Next step

-Learn more about how to [Update Azure Stack HCI clusters, version 22H2](../manage/update-cluster.md) when the orchestrator isn't installed.
+Learn more about how to [Update Azure Local instance, version 22H2](../manage/update-cluster.md) when the orchestrator isn't installed.